scheb/2fa/doc/troubleshooting.rst

        # For TOTP
        totp:
+           window: 1  # Depends on the version of Spomky-Labs/otphp used:
-           window: 1  # How many codes before/after the current one would be accepted as valid
+                      # Until v10: How many codes before/after the current one would be accepted
+                      # From v11: Acceptable time drift in seconds

        # For Google Authenticator
        google:
+           window: 1  # Depends on the version of Spomky-Labs/otphp used:
-           window: 1  # How many codes before/after the current one would be accepted as valid
+                      # Until v10: How many codes before/after the current one would be accepted
+                      # From v11: Acceptable time drift in seconds

 You might want to configure a time synchronization service, such as ``ntpdate`` on your server to make sure your server time is always in sync with UTC.